-Will your lead agency use FFY 2024 federal IDEA Part C funds for subgrants?
-Yes: No: X es (check as applicable) es not (check as applicable) stem of payments for Part C services under 34 CFR §§303.203(b)(1), 303.500(b), 303.520, and which may include the use of public benefits or insurance, private insurance or family fees, such as scale.
-Any family fees collected are treated as "program income" for purposes of 2 CFR (e) and 34 CFR §303.520(e) and are not included in the State's determination of State and local ares for maintenance of effort and non-supplanting purposes of 20 U.S.C.
-1437(b)(5)(B) and 303.225(a) and (b).
-State has adopted new or has revised its existing policies and procedures regarding its system of payments, it must e new and/or revised policies and procedures under Item 3.a in Section II.A above. tricted Indirect Cost Rate/Cost Allocation Plan Information EA's non-supplanting provisions in 20 U.S.C.
-1437(b)(5)(B) and Part C regulation in 303.225(c), a lead agency may not charge indirect costs to its Part C grant unless the lead narges indirect costs through either- (i) A restricted 6 indirect cost rate that meets the ents in 34 CFR §§76.560 through 76.569; or (ii) A cost allocation plan that meets the non-ing requirements in paragraph (b) of this section and 34 CFR part 76 of EDGAR. e applicable status below (more than one check mark may be necessary) and enclose te documentation for this Federal Fiscal Year. lo indirect costs are charged to the Part C grant.
-The total amount of the Federal Part C grant is sed for allowable direct costs. the lead agency is an State educational agency (SEA) and works directly with the U.S. Repartment of Education's Indirect Cost Unit to ensure that indirect costs are only charged on a restricted basis to the State's IDEA Part C grant.
-The State has a final restricted indirect cost rate greement that is approved for the period through (Please attach a popy of the most recently approved restricted indirect cost rate agreement or cost allocation plan of the restricted indirect cost documentation.) the lead agency is not an SEA and has a final restricted indirect cost rate that has been pproved by the State lead agency's cognizant Federal agency and is in effect for this FFY ending on June 30, 2025) The period of approval for the restricted indirect cost rate agreement is through (The State must attach a copy of the approved estricted indirect cost rate agreement.) he lead agency is not an SEA and has either a provisional or final restricted indirect cost rate
+Will your lead agency use FFY 2025 federal IDEA Part C funds for subgrants?
+Yes: No: X

+State State Section IV A. System of Payments / Use of Insurance / Program Income The State X does (check as applicable) does not (check as applicable) have a system of payments for Part C services under 34 CFR §§303.203(b)(1), 303.500(b), 303.520, and 303.521 which may include the use of public benefits or insurance, private insurance or family fees, such as a sliding scale.
+Any family fees collected are treated as "program income" for purposes of 2 CFR §200.307(e) and 34 CFR §303.520(e) and are not included in the State's determination of State and local expenditures for maintenance of effort and non-supplanting purposes of 20 U.S.C.
+1437(b)(5)(B) and 34 CFR §303.225(a) and (b).
+Note: If the State has adopted new or has revised its existing policies and procedures regarding its syssubmit these new and/or revised policies and procedures under Item 3.a in Section II.A above. stem of payments, it must B. Restricted Indirect Cost Rate/Cost Allocation Plan Information Under IDEA's non-supplanting provisions in 20 U.S.C.
+1437(b)(5)(B) and Part C regulation in 34 CFR §303.225(c), a lead agency may not charge indirect costs to its Part C grant unless the lead agency charges indirect costs through either- (i) A restricted 5 indirect cost rate that meets the requirements in 34 CFR §§76.560 through 76.569; or (ii) A cost allocation plan that meets the non-supplanting requirements in paragraph (b) of this section and 34 CFR part 76 of EDGAR.
+Check the applicable status below (more than one check mark may be necessary) appropriate documentation for this Federal Fiscal Year. and enclose XNo indirect costs are charged to the Part C grant.
+The total amount of the lused for allowable direct costs.
+Federal Part C grant is The lead agency is a State educational agency (SEA) and works directly works Department of Education's Indirect Cost Unit to ensure that indirect costs a restricted basis to the State's IDEA Part C grant.
+The State has a final rest agreement that is approved for the period through copy of the most recently approved restricted indirect cost rate agreement or other applicable indirect cost documentation.) are only charged on a ricted indirect cost rate (Please attach a The lead agency is not a SEA and has a final restricted indirect cost rate the by the State lead agency's cognizant Federal agency and is in effect for the 30, 2025) The period of approval for the restricted indirect cost rate agreer through (The State must attach a copy of the approve cost rate agreement.) is FFY (ending on June ment is The lead agency is not a SEA and has either a provisional or final restricte expires or expired on and the State is in the process of negotia indirect cost rate agreement that will be in effect for the period attach proposal].
+6 The State lead agency will continue to charge or bill the provisional or previously approved final restricted indirect cost rate until a restricted indirect cost rate until ating a new restricted [please Part C grant using the